Unpaid Wage Claims

-All employees are entitled to individual written pay statements/slips before or at the time they are paid.
+All employees are entitled to individual written pay statements/slips before or at the time they are paid, and if this doesn’t happen, an unpaid wage claim may be a relevant route for you to take.

 The amount of pay you receive will depend on what has been agreed in your contract (whether it is written or oral) but most workers cannot be paid less than the National Minimum Wage (if you are under 25) and National Living Wage (if you are over 25).
 This includes pieceworkers, home workers, agency workers, commission workers, part-time workers and zero-hours workers